nepenth/knowledge-base/README.md

 ## 📋 Categories

 ### Artificial Intelligence <a name="artificial-intelligence"></a>
-The Artificial Intelligence category provides resources and information on AI technologies, including machine learning and natural language processing (NLP).
-This category encompasses 9 articles across two subcategories, offering insights into the concepts, techniques, and applications of AI in various domains.
+The Artificial Intelligence (AI) category provides information on various AI technologies, including machine learning algorithms and natural language processing (NLP) techniques.
+This category encompasses 9 knowledge base items, organized into subcategories for Machine Learning and NLP, to help users understand and work with AI concepts and applications.
 *Subcategories: Machine Learning, Nlp*
 *Items: 9*